catalyst.passes.reduce_t_depth¶

 Tgates) by commuting PPRs in adjacent layers and merging compatible ones (a layer comprises PPRs that mutually commute).
 For more details, see Figure 6 of A Game of Surface Codes.Note

-The circuits that generated from this pass are currently not executable on any backend.
-This pass is only for analysis with the
+The circuits generated from this pass are currently only executable on the

 qnode (QNode) – QNode to apply the pass to.